MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-iterator-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevini depolanan değer adresini döndürür `match`.
+Üye işlevi depolanan değeri adresini döndürür `match`.

 ### <a name="example"></a>Örnek